xizhonghua/GreenDC-Summary/data-center/file/heterogenous.md

 - Transactional applications and batch jobs are widely used by many organizations to deliver critical services to their customers and partners.
 For example, in financial institutions, transactional web workloads are used to trade stocks and query indices, while computationally intensive non-intensive workloads are used to analyse portfolios or model stock performance. [[Carrera-2008]](http://link.springer.com/chapter/10.1007%2F978-3-540-89856-6_11)
   - _Past_: Due to intrisic differences among these workloads, they are typically run  on separate dedicated hardware, which contributes to resource under-utilization and management complexity.
   - _Future_: Therefore, organizations demand management solutions that permit such workloads to run together on the same hardware, improving resource utilization while continuing to offer performance guarantees.
+- [[IBM redpaper-2013]](http://www.redbooks.ibm.com/redpapers/pdfs/redp4940.pdf) guide how to mix transactional and batch workloads in building a private cloud

 ### Characteristic of heterogeneous workloads
 - Performance Goal
   - **Interative workloads**